 Table 25 indicates that the conceptual annual sales tax levels described in the prior section under a pay-as-you-go implementation approach would cover between 2 percent and 10 percent of the Local Projects costs.
 Under the assumption that bonds are issued, the 0.25, 0.5 and the 0.75 percent sales tax increase would fund 32 percent, 63 percent and 95 percent of the Local Projects costs.
-The remaining increment (1.0 percent) would cover more than 100 percent of the Local Projects providing additional capacity to fund ongoing operation and maintenance of the Local Projects and a share of the costs for the Regionally Significant Projects.
-Table 26 summarizes the projects defined as local.
+The remaining increment (1.0 percent) would cover more than 100 percent of the Local Projects providing additional capaCity to fund ongoing operation and maintenance of the Local Projects defined as local.